designedmind/2017/CFP.md

 Consciousness is often presumed to require a new kind of science, perhaps one which posits consciousness as an all-pervasive feature of the universe.
-Two popular options seem to be _identifying_ consciousness with some kind of general-purpose information-processing or informational complexity, with no real insight into why such an identification makes sense, or accepting consciousness as an emergent epiphenomenon, something that comes along for the ride whenever information is processed in complex ways.
+Two popular options seem to be to _identify_ consciousness with some kind of general-purpose information-processing or informational complexity, with no real insight into why such an identification makes sense, or to accept consciousness as an emergent epiphenomenon, something that comes along for the ride whenever information is processed in complex ways.
 These prospects relegate consciousness to a rather passive role, serendipitous but otherwise